Trinidad Carnival – The Greatest Show on Earth!

 - Get your diet and fitness in gear!
 You will need stamina to keep up with the parties, dancing, “chipping”(shuffling in time to the music) on the road from early morning to late evening.

 - Make hair and makeup appointments as far in advance as possible OR practice doing it yourselves to save $$$

 - Get durable sneakers or matching boots for your costume.
 Break them in beforehand!

 - Ladies, get flesh-coloured stockings/tights to give a polished look to your costume.
 These can be bought at a store called Micles at all major malls in T&T

-- Home-made costumes are a definite NO. Wristbands are issued to all masqueraders to show that they belong to a particular band.
-No wristband = no play.
+- Home-made costumes are a definite NO. Wristbands are issued to masqueraders to show that they belong to a particular band.
+No wristband = No play.
 Avoid the embarrassment of being ejected by security!

 - Sunblock is a must as this festival takes place in the dry season

 - Spectators, be discreet and walk with the bare essentials – some cash, your smartphone and/ or camera, photo ID.
 Avoid wearing expensive jewelry